What Makes a Will Valid?

 The first thing to realize about valid wills is that laws governing wills and estate planning vary from state to state.
 So, before starting your will, it’s imperative to understand what your state laws are.

-Despite the variety of estate planning laws, there are a few basic requirements for legally valid wills regardless of which state you live in:
+Despite the variety of estate planning laws, below are a few basic requirements for legally valid wills regardless of which state you live in.

 This is often helpful if the witnesses who signed the will are unavailable in probate court for some reason.
 The affidavit can help the probate process go forward more smoothly.